Hoxtygen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+`The Document Object Model, or the “DOM”, is an interface to web pages, It is an object-based representation of the source HTML document.
+It is essentially an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.`

 2. What is an event?

+`Events are actions or occurrences that happen in the system being programmed, which the system tells you about so we can respond to them in some way if desired.
+For example, if the user clicks a button on a webpage, the response might be to display an information box which displays certain information to the user.`

 3. What is an event listener?

+`An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard, disk I/O, network activity, or an internal timer or interrupt.
+The listener is programmed to react to an input or signal by calling the event's handler.`

 4. Why would we convert a NodeList into an Array?

+`This is done because we want to perform operations that works only on array.
+Using querySelectorAll(), the NodeList that's returned is array-like and not a proper array, thus the need to convert to a proper array.`

 5. What is a component?

+`A component is a small, potentially re-usable set of logic, behaviors and interface elements (UI or API).
+And without components or component-based UI development, our applications become monolithic spaghetti monsters and nightmares.`

 ### Git Set up